 These muscle groups feel impossible to grow.

-No matter how hard we try, we can’t look like some of these athletes we see on social media or competing on the stage.
+No one is perfect, and you realize the true meaning of this phrase once you join a gym.
+Many of us get a gym membership so we can look or perform like our favorite athletes, but the truth is, no matter how hard we try, we can’t look like some of these athletes we see on social media or competing on the stage.
 Genetics play a huge role in bodybuilding, and you can’t do anything about its effects on your physique.
 On the other hand, there are some muscles which you might be overlooking and blaming your genetics for, even though your genetics have nothing to do with them.

 Just like us human beings, all our muscles aren’t created equal.
-While some of your muscles might gain size just by smelling iron and protein, the others might refuse to grow even after you put them through a grueling workout.
+While some of your muscles might gain size just by looking at barbells and looking at protein, the others might refuse to grow even after you put them through a grueling workout.
 These are stubborn muscles, and you need to pay extra attention to them for them to grow.

 1. Calves

-By far this is one of the most common stubborn muscle group for most people.
+By far the calves are one of the most common stubborn muscle group for most people.
 Your calves can be a stubborn muscle group to grow because you stand on them the entire day.
 You need to do something extra to shock them into growing.

 People make the mistake of treating their calves as an accessory muscle and only train them at the end of a leg workout.
 You need to train your calves from all the angles.
 You can’t expect to turn your calves into full grown bulls with just one exercise and three sets.